Back

 Will Insurance Cover CPAP Machine?

-Most health insurance programs in Australia have a mechanism to cover Obstructive Sleep Apnea patients when prescribed by a sleep specialist or respiratory specialist.
+Most health insurance programs in Australia have a mechanism to cover Obstructive Sleep Apnoea patients when prescribed by a sleep specialist or respiratory specialist.
 Payments include new CPAP machines, replacement parts, and may apply for CPAP machine rental support during the trial period.
 The process includes things like:

 • Prescription from a specialist